mayankmishra22/walmart-sales-analysis/README.md

-# Walmart Sales Forecasting – Flask Deployment
+# Walmart Sales Analysis –

 ### Project Overview
 This project predicts the **weekly sales** of Walmart stores using historical data and external factors.